carlcurtis/voting-app/readme.md

 ## Assumptions
-This is being preformed on OSX and you a `id.rsa.pub` file The repository will be cloned into your home directory
+This is being preformed on OSX and you a `id.rsa.pub` file.

+The repository will be cloned into your home directory

 ## Instructions